New Orleans Saints vs. Atlanta Falcons NFL Week 9 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- New Orleans and its opponents have gone over the current 41.5-point total in three of seven games this season.
+- New Orleans has combined with its opponents to score more than 41.5 points in three of seven games this season.

 - Sunday's total is 4.7 points lower than the two team's combined 46.2 points per game average.